COGS18/COGS18.github.io/_build/materials/02-JupyterNotebooks.md

 Note: We started this notebook on 9/30.
 Will review and finish on Wed 10/2.

+### Clicker Question #1

+**How excited are you for COGS 18?**

+A. Super excited!
+B. The most excited!
+C. Couldn't be more excited!
+D. I love 9AM classes!

 <div class="alert alert-success">
 Jupyter notebooks are a way to combine executable code, code outputs, and text into one connected file.
 </div>